marick/structural-typing/README.md

 ```

 (The use of `includes` is intended to remind you that a
 `:ColorfulPoint` is not limited to the fields named by the types.
+If
-If an incoming `:ColorfulPoint` includes a `:shape` key that your code is uninterested in, that's perfectly fine: you'll just pass it along to your clients.)
+an incoming `:ColorfulPoint` includes a `:shape` key that your code is
+uninterested in, that's perfectly fine: it'll just be passed along.)

 Another way to combine existing types is to build up aggregate types.
 Let's suppose that
 a `:Line` contains two points.
 That can be done like this: